djchie/instore-api/README.md

 make on cascade delete

-Create controllers/services that wraps around sequelize database calls (findAll() etc) this allows for us to default params sent into findAll and etc
+Create controllers that wraps around sequelize database calls (findAll() etc) this allows for us to default params sent into findAll and etc

 create endpoint for getting all products (make sure it's formatted correctly) should have stockCount (All, 1+, 2+, 3+, 5+, 10+, 20+, 50+) and local coordinates query url params
     returns product array with coordinates of stores that carry it, and some meta data (such as store_id, phone, address, hours, etc for hover over tooltip)